EnrightLab/gutmetagenome/README.md

 # Dalia Bornstein - Part II Project

-This is a Github supporting Dalia's Part II Project which contains computational methods and code snippets described in my part II Writeup.
+This is a Github supporting Dalia Bornstein's Part II Project which contains computational methods and code as described in my part II report.

+---

 ## Illumina 16S Amplicon Analysis
 This section describes the analysis framework (mostly in R/Bioconductor) for processing and analysing